 17. Remember that points, miles, deals, discounts, and cards are you friends!

 We've avoided talking up ourselves until now, but c'mon, you knew it was coming.
 Make 2017 the year you expand your trip planning horizons.
 Don't book the same way you did last year.
-Look into low-cost airlines, look into earning and using points, and keep up on the latest deals.
+Look into low-cost airlines, look into earning and using points, and keep up on the latest discounts.
 Give yourself a chance to do Disney better for less.
-Head over to our home page and start checking out our posts, or start with our Intro to Points and Miles.
+Start with our Intro to Points and Miles.